Tyler-Murphy/require-from-drive/readme.md

 **IMPORTANT: Because there's a file cache, you should add `.require-from-drive*` to your `.gitignore`**

+There's also an asynchronous version of the function, exported as `requireFromDriveAsynchronously`.
+It doesn't support caching.

 ### Test

 To run the apps script tests, use the apps script viewer/editor to select "test" from the "Run" menu.
 An error will be thrown and a message will pop up if any test fails.